athack-ctf/chall2025-audacious-tunes/README.md

-# Chall - Audacious AI
+# Chall - Audacious Tunes

-> Here's a .wav file of Jester's voice we found while digging around.
+> Here's a .wav file we found while digging around Jester's hard drives, it Appears to be a snippet from his "World Domination" playlist however something doesn't seem right...
 We aren't sure what to do with it but perhaps you could find some more information if you had a listen.

 ## Type